- Computers & Software»

 What does it mean to backup your data?

 Most people tend to use a USB drive to store files that they need to move around.
-They are very convenient, small, light and relatively affordable.
-However, if that USB drive gets lost or damaged as it easily can, you will need a second copy of your important data.
+USB drives are very convenient, small, light and relatively affordable.
+However, if that USB drive gets lost or damaged as it easily can, you will need another copy of your important data.
 That's where online storage comes in.

 How to backup files with online storage to complement a USB drive